Alauddin Khalji's raid on Devagiri: March to Devagiri

 On 26 February 1296, Alauddin left Kara with an 8000-strong cavalry.
 He marched to Chanderi, and then secretly moved to Bhilsa.
-Next, he crossed the Vindhya range, and reached Achalpur.
+Next, he crossed the Vindhya Range, and reached Achalpur.
 Until this point, Alauddin had moved quickly to prevent any attacks from the local rulers of central India.
 However, at Achalpur, he allowed his troops to rest for two days to prepare for the raid.
 To avoid any attacks, he spread the news that he was a discontented nobleman who had come to seek asylum after rebelling against Jalaluddin.

 From Achalpur, Alauddin marched to Devagiri via a pass known as Ghati Lajaura (or Lasaura).
 At this pass, Alauddin faced resistance from Kanhan, a feudatory of the Yadava king Ramachandra.
 According to the 14th-century historian Isami, Kanhan's army included two women commanders who fought like "tigresses", and forced Alauddin to fall back.
 However, Alauddin's second charge was successful and resulted in a complete rout of Kanhan's forces.

 At Devagiri

 Devagiri was a fortified city, but it was largely unprotected when Alauddin reached there.
 The fortifications had weakened because of complacency of the Yadavas, who had not faced any recent attacks on their capital.
 The major portion of the Yadava army was away on an expedition led by the crown prince Simhana.
 In addition, the fort was short on provisions.
 The old Yadava king Ramachandra retreated to the fort, which was located on the top of a hill.
 Alauddin's army plundered houses and businesses in the lower part of the city, which had been left undefended.
-The invaders imprisoned the prominent merchants and Brahmins of the city.
+The invaders imprisoned the prominent merchants of the city.
 They also captured 30-40 elephants and around 1,000 horses from the royal stables.

 Meanwhile, Alauddin spread a rumour that his force was only the vanguard of a 20,000-strong cavalry, which would shortly reach Devagiri.
 Under these circumstances, Ramchandra realized that he would not be able to withstand a siege.
 Therefore, he sent messengers to Alauddin, warning him that Simhana would arrive with the Yadava army anytime, and it would be in Alauddin's best interests to agree to a peace treaty.
 Alauddin wanted to return to Kara quickly, in order to keep his march a secret.
 Therefore, he accepted Ramachandra's offer of a monetary payment, and in exchange, promised to release all prisoners and leave the city within a fortnight.

 However, before the treaty could be realized, Simhana returned to Devagiri.
 When he arrived near Devagiri, Ramachandra sent him a message advising him to honour the peace treaty, as the invading army was very powerful.
 However, Simhana ignored his father's advice, and sent a message to Alauddin, asking the invader to return all the loot and retreat.
 According to the 16th-century historian Firishta, this message angered Alauddin so much that he blackened the faces of Simhana's messengers, and paraded them in his camp.